 - Outside Air Temperature: The outside air temperature will automatically be shared from the Master Controller to the Chiller Controller.
 A Network Controller can also be configured to share the outside temperature with a Chiller Controller should a Master Controller not be present.
 In the case where both are present, the last received outside temperature value will be used.
 The outside temperature can be used to reset the supply setpoint and activate/deactivate pump(s). - Occupancy: The occupancy status will automatically be shared from the Master Controller to the Chiller Controllers.
-A Network Controller can also be configured to share the occupancy status with the Chiller

-Controller should a Master Controller not be present.
-In the case where both are present, the occupancy status received from the Network Controller will take priority.
-The Occupancy status can be used to activate the pumps.
+A Network Controller can also be configured to share the occupancy status with the Chiller Controller should a Master Controller not be present.
+In the case where both are pre-

-• Results of Math Functions: A Master Controller is continuously calculating the overall demand of the building using configurable mathematical operations, in a process called Flexi-Zone.
-The results of these functions can then be sent to the Chiller Controllers to calculate the chilled water supply setpoint.
+- sent, the occupancy status received from the Network Controller will take priority.
+The Occupancy status can be used to activate the pumps. - Results of Math Functions: A Master Controller is continuously calculating the overall demand of the building using configurable mathematical operations, in a process called Flexi-Zone.
+The results of these functions can then be sent to the Chiller Controllers to calculate the chilled water supply setpoint. - Supply Water Temperature: A Network Controller can be configured to retrieve or share the supply water temperature with a Chiller Controller.